Mental Health Commission of Canada: Former Advisory Committees

-Other Significant Projects and Initiatives
+Other significant projects and initiatives

 At Home

 The Commission's "At Home" research project ("Chez Soi" in French) looked to address homelessness for people with mental illness by combining treatment with places to live, and is the largest experiment of its kind in the world.
 Taking place in Vancouver, Winnipeg, Toronto, Montreal and Moncton, the project is based on the Housing First model of the Pathways to Housing program in the United States, which has reported positive results in cities including New York, Philadelphia and Washington.

 In 2012, the National Film Board of Canada (NFB) is documenting the results of the At Home project with the interactive web documentary Here At Home.
 Fifty short documentaries about the experiences of participants in At Home are being added to the NFB website until the summer of 2013.
 Directors on the NFB project include Manfred Becker (Toronto), Lynne Stopkewich (Vancouver) and Louiselle Noël (Moncton).

 The research portion of this project concluded in March 2013.